Who is an architect? This individual designs buildings and, in many cases, supervise their construction.

 The interviewer wants you to tell them what challenges this field is likely to face in the coming future.
 Talk about the most severe difficulty that you foresee in the industry.

-“Space is one of the considerations that I have to consider when designing a building.
-But, people have built a lot of buildings such that in ten years, we will have a lot of challenges with space.
+“Space is one of the considerations I must consider when designing a building.
+But, people have built many buildings such that in ten years, we will face many challenges with space.
 The architects will have a hard time considering space.
 As a result, we might find ourselves doing renovations on buildings more than starting projects from scratch.
-This must be one of the biggest challenges that the architecture industry will likely face in the future.”
+This must be one of the biggest challenges the architecture industry will likely face in the future.”

 9. How Do You Stay Motivated In Your Work?